Nadal eyes 10th French Open with injury misery in mind - Capital Sports

 But Nadal said revenge for that defeat has never entered his thinking.

 “Revenge is not part of my vocab.
-I don’t think it would be the right thing to do to see it as a revenge,” he said.
+I don’t think it would be the right thing to do to see it as a revenge,” said Nadal who withdrew before last year’s third round at the French Open with a wrist injury.

-“In the final at the Australian Open, he played very well.
-If I hadn’t been injured, I don’t know what the outcome would have been.”

-Twelve months ago, Nadal withdrew from the French Open with a left wrist injury on the eve of the third round.

-He spent most of his time away on his boat with girlfriend Xisca, although he did allow himself the luxury of seeing Djokovic complete the career Grand Slam by beating Murray in the final.

-Wawrinka will be the third oldest winner of the men’s title if he succeeds against all the odds on Sunday.
+Wawrinka will be the third oldest winner of the men’s title if he succeeds on Sunday.

 “To play Rafa on clay in the French Open in a final is probably the biggest challenge you can have in tennis,” he said.